Part information: The milieu as a defining factor

 Our language varies depending on who we are in dialogue with, which role we are taking on.
 Every communication establishes itself with the role determination.
 When talking to regular customers, the role is different than when talking to the boss.

 Everyday dialogues emerge very quickly from regulated role patterns.
-If the roles are unclear or need to develop, this initially costs energy.
+If the roles are unclear or they first have to develop, that initially costs energy.
 Who is who?
 What role do I have in mind?
 Am I “only the representative” or “the competent advisor”?

 Speed dating rules for effective communication